ElementsProject/lightning/doc/developers-guide/plugin-development/a-day-in-the-life-of-a-plugin.md

 }
 ```

 During startup the `options` will be added to the list of command line options that `lightningd` accepts.
 If any `options` "name" is already taken startup will abort.
-The above will add a `--greeting` option with a default value of `World` and the specified description. _Notice that currently string, integers, bool, and flag options are supported._
+The above will add a `--greeting` option with a default value of `World` and the specified description. _Notice that currently string, integers, bool, and flag options are supported._ If an option specifies `dynamic`: `true`, then it should allow a `setvalue` call for that option after initialization.

 The `rpcmethods` are methods that will be exposed via `lightningd`'s JSON-RPC over Unix-Socket interface, just like the builtin commands.
 Any parameters given to the JSON-RPC calls will be passed through verbatim.
 Notice that the `name`, `description` and `usage` fields
 are mandatory, while the `long_description` can be omitted (it'll be set to `description` if it was not provided). `usage` should surround optional parameter names in `[]`.